oracle-livelabs/oci-core/oci-ignite-workshop/iam/identity-access-management-identity-domain.md

       e) Click the **Navigation Menu**. click **Identity & Security** and select **Groups**.

       f) The message **“Authorization failed or requested resource not found”** appears.
-This is expected, since your user has no permission to modify groups.
+This is expected since your user has no permission to modify groups.
       >**Note:** You may instead get the "An unexpected error occurred" message instead.
 That is also fine.

       ![](images/group-error.png)